petterh/textedit/docs/Chapter-2-Designing-for-Users.md

 * Although TextEdit doesn’t have a Save As command, you can change the file name, including the extension, from the File menu or from the Properties dialog box.
 * TextEdit displays the icon that belongs with the file type, rather than an application-specific icon.
 This, I feel, is in a quite document-centric spirit.

-If the user opens the properties dialog, changes the file extension from .txt to .cpp and clicks the Apply button, the icon on the dialog should change (see Figure 2).
+If the user opens the properties dialog, changes the file extension from .txt to .cpp and clicks the Apply button, the icon on the dialog should change (see Figure&nbsp;2).
 In addition, the textual type description should change, the dialog title should change, and the time stamp of last file access should change.

 ![File type icons](Chapter-2-Designing-for-Users-Figure2.bmp)

-**Figure 2: TextEdit displays different icons for different file types.**
+**Figure&nbsp;2: TextEdit displays different icons for different file types.**

 This may seem simple and obvious, perhaps, but that’s just because “everything that’s known is obvious.”
 The average application – and the Windows desktop itself – has many, many such minor glitches.
 To minimize them, you must use your imagination.